PierUgit/misc/FortranSnippets/test/sums_bench.md

 The straighforward solution consists in using a higher precision accumulator in the loop: this is both fast and highly accurate.
 This is however not always possible.

-The Kahan summation is a classic algorithm that keeps the accuracy constant whatever $n$, but at the expanse of a significantly higher runtime (several times the one of straight summation).
+The Kahan summation is a classic algorithm that is supposed keeps the accuracy constant whatever $n$, but at the expanse of a significantly higher runtime (several times the one of straight summation).

 The pairwise summation is another algorithm that gives in practice as good accuracies as the Kahan summation, and in some cases a much better accuracy than predicted by the theory, with variants that are only 30% slower than a straight summation with a higher precision accumulator.

+However, when investigating different distributions of the numbers to sum, why the intrisic `sum()` usually doesn't implement one of these smart algorithms can be understood, as none of them gives optimal results in all the cases.
+The Kahan summation is too costly anyway to be a default general purpose algorithm, but the pairwise summation could have been a good candidate... except that it performs poorer -in terms of accuracy- than the straightforward summation on distributions where summed numbers have fast alternances of positive and negative signs and where the cumulative sum is bounded in a fixed interval.

 Preamble
 --------